gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 of 40km; since the weight is 13.5 times smaller than the weight for the full calculation (1_929_504), this is the maximum speedup that we can expect from using the approximation.

+Note 1: the weighting algorithm changes at every release, so only relative weights at a fixed release are meaningful.
+You should not expect to get the same weight across engine releases.

+Note 2: the precision and performance of the ``ps_grid_spacing`` approximation change at every release: you should not expect to get the same numbers and performance across releases for the same model with the same parameters.